A Note From Dr. Fields

 Sometimes the muscles around the joint can become dysfunctional.
 They can become hypertonic, tight, and tender.
 This is usually a result of a postural abnormality that causes the muscles to have to work harder than normal.
 If the muscles are the cause, then the diagnosis is myofascial pathology.

-When a patient presents with TMJ complaints, one of the first things I look for is whether proper occlusion occurs… that is… does the mouth shut properly.
+When a patient presents with TMJ complaints, one of the first things I look for is whether proper occlusion occurs… that is… does the mouth close properly.
 Do the teeth all fit into each other when the mouth is closed, and is the closed position in a comfortable resting position for that TM joint?
 If occlusion occurs in a position that protracts the jaw backwards or forwards or left or right, then this can stress the TMJ.
 Problems with occlusion are common, and it takes a dentist or orthodontist to tackle this part of the problem.
 Therefore, I feel it is important for Chiropractors to cooperate with these professionals in a team effort to treat TMJ syndrome.

 Another thing I look for is the quality of motion when opening/closing the mouth.
 Many people with TMJ syndrome will not actually open and close in a straight path, but rather deviate left or right slightly in a C-shaped pattern.
 This indicates that there may be an imbalance in the musculature, specifically the pterygoids.